Dolores Hidalgo and Wineries Tour

 Included:

-Transportation, ice cream, a bit of history, gorgeous scenery, wines at 2 wineries, our incredible knowledge about the wine region, and bottled water.
+Transportation, a bit of history, artisanal ice cream, gorgeous scenery, wines at 2 wineries, our incredible knowledge about the wine region, and bottled water.

 ***Single supplement add $50.00 USD for this tour.